 You are able to understand the written and verbal English language

-You may be asked about the INGR1D2 study during your pregnancy or on the postnatal ward.
+You may be asked about the INGR1D2 study during your pregnancy or on the postnatal ward if you are booked at a participating hospital.
 A member of our research team will provide information and answer all of your questions before you decide if you would like to take part.
-If you would like to let us know that you are interested in taking part, please contact a member of the research team at your hospital, and they will be happy to give you further information.
-All the contact details can be found here.
+If you would like to let us know that you are interested in taking part, please contact a research midwife at your hospital, and they will be happy to give you further information.
+All the contact details for hospitals taking part in the INGR1D2 study can be found here.